Papilio: Prevention programmes for nurseries, day-care centres and primary schools

 - Papilio-ParentsClub: Module for pre-school teachers in day-care centres, for the involvement of parents.

-- Papilio-Integration: Practical seminar for pre-school teachers in day-care centres and their interaction with children who have experienced displacement.
+- Papilio-Integration: Practical seminar for pre-school teachers in day-care centres and their interaction with children who have experienced flight and/or migration.

 - Papilio-6to9: Prevention project, "Paula starts school" for primary schools and after-school care; development 2016 - spring 2019.